Addono/HathiTrust-downloader/README.md

 ### Windows Executable

-Under [Releases](https://github.com/Addono/HathiTrust-downloader/releases) also executables for Windows are build.
-Download and extract the ZIPs.
-Then point a shell, e.g. `cmd` or `powershell`, to the directory where the ZIP is extracted.
-This binary is bundled with Python and all other dependencies pre-installed.
+There are also Windows executables available.
+Download the `downloader.zip` from [releases](https://github.com/Addono/HathiTrust-downloader/releases/) and extract it.
+Then open a shell, e.g. `cmd` or `powershell`, to the directory where the ZIP is extracted.
+The easiest way to do this is by opening the folder in Explorer and right click while holding shift, now select the option "Open PowerShell Window Here".

+The executable is bundled with Python and all other dependencies, hence you do not need to have anything installed.
 Now the tool can be used like:

 ```powershell
 .\downloader.exe --help